Vicwel1/Cohort-Formation-LettuceMeet/README.md

 #### For varied applications:

 If your LettuceMeet data contains applicants for both alignment and governance, use cohort_formation_noGUI.py.
 This script necessitates edits to specific lines at the bottom of the file, highlighted in the image below.
 Adjust these lines according to the specifics for your group.
+It is important that the names in "alignment_names", "governance_names" and "facilitator_capacity_course_entries" matches the names in the LettuceMeet entries exactly, or the algorithm will not recognize it.

 <img width="80%" alt="codeModify" src="https://github.com/Vicwel1/Cohort-Formation-LettuceMeet/assets/124055472/beeaad88-9a89-4979-8fc7-c3abbd20bb2d">